 1963 and gradually British forces left the country as well as Australia

 from the base Butterworth.
-Aircraft used were types like the Caribou, Herald
+Twenty CL-41 Tebuens were acquired from 1967 and other aircraft used were types like the Caribou, Herald

 and S-61 helicopters.
 From Australia, CAC F-86 Sabres were received.
 Ex